-A burst of citrus and a flurry of both hot and cool spices carry a rose of apricot-like velvet.
-In a hurricane of leaves, moss and wood, witness the breezy notes of patchouli, cistus and oak.
+A burst of citrus and a flurry of both warm and fresh spices carry a rose of apricot-like velvet.
+In a hurricane of leaves and woods unfurl patchouli, cistus and oakmoss.

 Paul Vacher first composed Bourrasque in 1937-1938.
-Rodrigo Flores-Roux then reinterpreted the fragrance while keeping in mind that it had initially been presented as “strong, strong, strong”.
-Inspired by the most emblematic chypre scents of the 20th century, he infused a level of modernity just as surprising as in its heyday, through his work with spices and wood.
+Rodrigo Flores-Roux then reinterpreted the fragrance while keeping in mind that it had initially been advertised as “strong, strong, strong”.
+Inspired by the most emblematic Chypre scents of the 20th century, he infused a level of modernity just as surprising as in its heyday, through his work with spices and wood.

 Olfactive Information